thatmlopsguy/remote-pt/CONTRIBUTING.md

 If you find something wrong or want to add another company please contribute with a pull request.

+## Offers

+Please provide a stable URL which lists all offers that meet the conditions for being listed in this page (or a simple way to filter/locate them).
+Recommendations:

+* Not using an URL or page that seems to be for a specific offer (e.g. `/blog/backend_python_dev`).
+People browsing the list might not feel confident that the offer is still available and up to date
+* Showing clearly when offers were posted
+* Highlight clearly which offers fulfill the criteria for this listing or that all offers do.
+For instance, indicate clearly which offers are remote, etc.

 ## Adding a company

 If you are a company or an individual, send a PR which adds the company to the list (in alphabetical order).
 Try to be